Skip to Main Content

 "Paideia" (pronounced pie-DAY-uh) is a classical Greek term meaning "education."
 For the Greeks, Paideia was a wide-ranging education that helped students become intellectually well-rounded citizens who could contribute ideas and solve problems in a free society.
 Paideia was essentially a liberal arts education.
 Developed in 1977 at Luther College, Paideia is a signature program.
 Its endurance testifies to the intellectual transformation afforded thousands of Luther students.
 This foundation grounds students for success in education and life.

-The Paideia curriculum includes three interdisciplinary courses: a common two-semester sequence for first-year students (PAID 111D and 112D), and a series of one-semester courses for juniors and seniors (PAID 450).
+The Paideia curriculum includes three interdisciplinary courses: a common two-semester sequence for first-year students (PAID 111D and 112D), and a one-semester course for juniors and seniors (PAID 450).

-Paideia 111/112: Enduring Questions are two first-year sequential semester courses taught by faculty from every academic division.
-The course provides an introduction to the liberal arts and a base of skills students will use throughout their college experience.
-Enduring Questions is a course that every Luther student takes; this common element is vital.
+Paideia 111 and 112 are two first-year sequential semester courses taught by faculty from every academic division.
+The courses provide an introduction to the liberal arts and a base of skills students will use throughout their college experience.
+Every Luther student takes Paideia 111 and 112; this common element is vital.
 Throughout the year all Luther first-year students read the same works (though the class assignments related to the works may vary).
 The best class discussions extend into residence halls and cafeteria tables.
-Enduring Questions sections allow face-to-face learning, with no more than 19 students per section.
-Each work in Enduring Questions begins with a large-format lecture in which a faculty member provides an overview.
-In addition, the author of the summer reading often visits Luther and speaks at convocation.
+Sections of Paideia 111 and 112 allow face-to-face learning, with no more than 19 students per section.
+Each unit of the courses begins with a large-format lecture in which a faculty member provides an overview.
+Often, the author of the summer reading visits Luther and speaks at convocation.

 All of these courses model the ideals of the liberal arts because:

 Paideia 450 courses are taught in rotation; therefore, a particular course won't typically be offered every semester.
-What follows is a representative sample of topics.
+Courses listed in the catalog are a representative sample of topics.